xpublish-community/xpublish/docs/source/api.rst

 Top-level Rest class
 ====================

-The :class:`~xpublish.Rest` class can be used for publishing a collection of :class:`xarray.Dataset` objects.
+The :class:`~xpublish.Rest` class can be used for publishing a :class:`xarray.Dataset` object or a collection of Dataset objects.

 .. autosummary::
    :toctree: generated/